-The WWTP discharge was not compliant with the ELV's set in the wastewater discharge licence.
+The WWTP discharge was not compliant with the ELV's set in the wastewater discharge licence for the following: Ammonia-Total (as N) mg/l and ortho-Phosphate (as P) - unspecified mg/l.

-The ambient monitoring results does not meet the required EQS.
+The ambient monitoring results do not meet the required EQS at the upstream and the downstream monitoring locations.
 The EQS relates to the Oxygenation and Nutrient Conditions set out in the Surface Water Regulations 2009.

-Based on ambient monitoring results a deterioration in BOD and Ortho-P concentrations downstream of the effluent discharge is noted.
+Based on ambient monitoring results a slight deterioration in BOD concentration downstream of the effluent discharge is noted.